-Matter of factly, it wasn`t always Dais` dream to become an architect and a photographer but, like many 70`s and 80`s kids, he too wanted to become Mike.
-Mike Jordon to be exact, he added with a little chuckle.
-Daisuke continued explaining that his dream was to become a pro basketball player, like his childhood idol, not an architect or photographer but later he ended up attending an Art University and ultimately studied architecture.
+Matter of factly, it wasn`t always my dream to become an architect and a photographer but, like many 70`s and 80`s kids, I too wanted to become Mike.
+Mike Jordon to be exact.
+My dream was to become a pro basketball player, like my childhood idol, not an architect or photographer but later I ended up attending an Art University and ultimately studied architecture.

-Dais explained that, as of right now, he isn`t doing much architectural wise.
-This is because the piece he is currently working on has been put on pause.
-The design portion is finished so, he is waiting for planning permission to start construction.
+I`m actually not doing much architectural wise.
+This is because the piece I am currently working on has been put on pause.
+The design portion is finished so, we are waiting for planning permission to start construction.

-Daisuke is convinced, that the traits that have serve him best in his current career, are his genuine interest to learn more, his willingness for self-learning, as well as his curiosity and ability to ask on the nail hitting questions.
+The traits that have served me best in my current career, are my genuine interest to learn more, my willingness for self-learning, as well as my curiosity and ability to ask the right questions.

 I thanked Dais for meeting up with me but didn`t shake his hand to be Covid safe.

 For more interviews like this one, visit braswellartscenter.com